Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/formal_intelligence.md

  intelligence
  …

-cobra charming my hand whilst moving it, and my clown head, side-to-side, is like walking past trees; it looks more 3d, more real(istic) #perception games can support more realism ∴ reality can be rewritten to be more real sheppard tone girls can look intransitively better; like rolling (grimey dice)÷(mouldy matt), as complicated, and even more complicated than https://youtu.be/u4XNL-uo520
+cobra charming my hand whilst moving it, and my clown head, side-to-side, is like walking past trees in a geo; it looks more 3d, more real(istic) #perception games can support more realism ∴ reality can be rewritten to be more real sheppard tone girls can look intransitively better; like rolling (grimey dice)÷(mouldy matt), as complicated, and even more complicated than https://youtu.be/u4XNL-uo520